discord-jda/JDA-Website/docs/using-jda/gateway-intents-and-member-cache-policy.md

 ### What Intents do I need?

-The necessary intents directly correlate with the features you *intend* to deploy.
+The necessary intents directly correlate with the features you intend to use.
 Each [`GatewayIntent`][GatewayIntent] documents which events are enabled by it.
 Some caches in JDA also depend on these intents, so take a close look at the documentation for [`CacheFlag`][CacheFlag] as well.

 For instance, a bot that only responds to messages and sends welcome messages will only need `GUILD_MESSAGES` and `GUILD_MEMBERS`.
 A bot like this doesn't rely on any members being cached, so the right solution is to use [`createLight`][createLight] which will disable all [`CacheFlags`][CacheFlag] and member caching.